The following evaluation modes are available:

 - Press Alt+F8

-- Select the desired mode of evaluation.
+- Select an evaluation mode.
 If you want to evaluate a code fragment, click the Code Fragment Mode button.

-- Depending on the mode selected, type the expression or statements to evaluate in the text field.
+Depending on the selected mode, type the expression or statements to evaluate in the text field and click Evaluate.

 If the specified expression cannot be evaluated, the possible reason will be briefly described in the Result pane of the dialog box.